abdulraheem786555/Ddos-first/README.md

 # Ddos-first
-I Like how my script trashes scammers servers ;)

-made this on vs.
+made this on vs, Using Python^

 HOW TO RUN-:

-Just clone my repo, and execute using ' python bangger.py url'
+Just clone my repo, and execute using ' python bangger.py url |or python3 bangger.py url '